 The best road trip route from Phoenix to Las Vegas really depends on what you're after.
 The two quicker routes are serviceable if you only really care about Vegas itself, but nothing beats the beauty of the Red Rock Scenic Byway and the forests and parks that flank it.

-Road trip route from Phoenix to Las Vegas
+How to drive from Phoenix to Las Vegas

 Scenic Route (through Sedona & Flagstaff)